BrightspaceUI/core/components/list/README.md

 ## d2l-list-item

 The `d2l-list-item` provides the appropriate `listitem` semantics for children within a list.
 It also provides some basic layout, breakpoints for responsiveness, a link for navigation, and selection.
+This extends `ListItemMixin` and has all the same use cases as the mixin.

 ![List](./screenshots/list-item.png?raw=true)